itsOwen/BetterNet/README.md

 ## License 📄

-BetterNet is released under the [MIT License](https://opensource.org/licenses/MIT).
-You are free to use, modify, and distribute the code for both commercial and non-commercial purposes.
+BetterNet is released under the GNU General Public License v3.0 (GPLv3).
+You are free to use, modify, and distribute the code under the terms of this license.
+However, if you want to use the code in proprietary software or for commercial purposes, you must obtain explicit permission from the copyright holder.

 ## Acknowledgments 🙏